Matthes-Baer/nvim_config/README.md

 #### NeoTree

 - Use `<leader>e` to open NeoTree
+- Use `<leader>Neotree reveal` to open the current file in NeoTree (use this to find files without NeoTree and then reveal it in NeoTree)
 - Use `<s-?>` to see all commands in NeoTree
 - Use `<S-h>` to toggle showing hidden items while on the NeoTree screen
 - Use `<S-r>` to reload (when new files were created, for example)